 Florida Hurricane Season Heralds Increased Insurance Rates

-Published on 11/15/2022 by Bar List Publishing
+Published on 11/15/2022

 As the Florida hurricane season is starting to pick up, insurance companies and insureds alike are concerned about further rate hikes burdening an already floundering insurance structure.
 It’s no secret that insurers in Florida are struggling to care for their customers, and as more and more insurance companies enter receivership in Florida.
 Hurricane Ian already proved that Florida homeowners will struggle to get the coverage that they need to replace their homes and cover property damage, and the situation is only expected to get worse in the coming months.

-Homeowners in Florida already pay the highest premiums in the United States, typically paying as much as three times the national average for a policy.
+Homeowners in Florida already pay the highest premiums in the United States, typically paying as much asthree times the national average for a policy.
 Rampant issues with litigation surrounding claims and other problems with the way that insurance handles third-party entities involved in claims processes have further burdened the insurance structure until the first major cracks began to show.
 Insurance premiums will only continue to increase in cost as the hurricane season drags on, creating new challenges that insurers struggle to overcome.

 Experts are predicting that there could be as many as six more named storms and up to four more hurricanes during the 2022 hurricane season.
 Considering the vast monetary value in damages caused by the storms that have already hit Florida this year, this could mean dire consequences for many more insurance companies, as well as steep insurance rate hikes for those who are lucky enough to still have homeowner’s insurance.